MileHacker Logo

 • Exchange rates fluctuate.
 Check current rates before travel.

-• Exchange currency at Changi Airport, banks, and licensed foreign exchange services.
+• Exchange currency at Changi Airport, banks, and licensed places to exchange money.

 • Credit cards (Visa, Mastercard, Amex, UnionPay) widely accepted.